 Although it is not required, a person may choose to be represented by a lawyer.
 If this is the case, written authorization for the lawyer to act on the person's behalf is not required.

-If a person chooses to be represented by someone who is not a lawyer, such as a family member or friend, they must provide the CTA with written authorization for the representative to act on their behalf (see Authorization of Representative form).
+If a person chooses to be represented by someone who is not a lawyer, such as a family member or friend, they must provide the CTA with written authorization for the representative to act on their behalf (see Authorization of Representative form - Instructions to download and open a PDF form).
 If the representative provides a description of an incident that they did not witness, either in the initial complaint or subsequently, the person who they are representing must confirm, in writing, that the representative's descriptions are factual.
 In some cases, the person may be required to substantiate the information provided by their representative, for example, by providing an affidavit.

 Options to resolve a complaint